Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 Combat unfolds in these steps:

 1. **Establish Position**
 The DM determines where all the characters and monster are located.
-Given the adventurers marching order or their stated position in the room or other location, the DM figures out where adversaries are–how far away, and what dicrection.
+Given the adventurers marching order or their stated position in the room or other location, the DM figures out where adversaries are-how far away, and what dicrection.

 2. **Roll Initiative**
 Everyone involved in the combat encounter rolls Initiativem determining the order of combatants' turns.